vserova/book/pages/ch_app.md

 #### The basic ideas

-A typical <span class="nctnt ncbi-app">NetCache</span> implementation involves a load-balanced server daemon (the "service") and one or more clients that access the service through a software interface.
-See [netcached.ini](http://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/c++/src/app/netcache/netcached.ini?view=log) for descriptions of the <span class="nctnt ncbi-app">NetCache</span> server daemon configuration parameters.
+A typical **NetCache** implementation involves a load-balanced server daemon (the "service") and one or more clients that access the service through a software interface.
+See [netcached.ini](http://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/c++/src/app/netcache/netcached.ini?view=log) for descriptions of the **NetCache** server daemon configuration parameters.

-Two classes provide an interface to <span class="nctnt ncbi-app">NetCache</span> - <span class="nctnt ncbi-class">CNetCacheAPI</span> and <span class="nctnt ncbi-class">CNetICacheClient</span>.
-These classes share most of the basic ideas of using <span class="nctnt ncbi-app">NetCache</span>, but might be best suited for slightly different purposes. <span class="nctnt ncbi-class">CNetCacheAPI</span> might be a bit better for temporary storage in scenarios where the data is not kept elsewhere, whereas <span class="nctnt ncbi-class">CNetICacheClient</span> implements the <span class="nctnt ncbi-class">ICache</span> interface and might be a bit better for scenarios where the data still exists elsewhere but is also cached for performance reasons. <span class="nctnt ncbi-class">CNetCacheAPI</span> will probably be more commonly used because it automatically generates unique keys for you and it has a slightly simpler interface. <span class="nctnt ncbi-class">CNetCacheAPI</span> also supports stream insertion and extraction operators.
+Two classes provide an interface to **NetCache** - `CNetCacheAPI` and `CNetICacheClient`.
+These classes share most of the basic ideas of using **NetCache**, but might be best suited for slightly different purposes. `CNetCacheAPI` might be a bit better for temporary storage in scenarios where the data is not kept elsewhere, whereas `CNetICacheClient` implements the `ICache` interface and might be a bit better for scenarios where the data still exists elsewhere but is also cached for performance reasons. `CNetCacheAPI` will probably be more commonly used because it automatically generates unique keys for you and it has a slightly simpler interface. `CNetCacheAPI` also supports stream insertion and extraction operators.

-There are multiple ways to write data to <span class="nctnt ncbi-app">NetCache</span> and read it back, but the basic ideas are:
+There are multiple ways to write data to **NetCache** and read it back, but the basic ideas are:

--   <span class="nctnt ncbi-app">NetCache</span> stores data in blobs.
-There are no constraints on the format, and the size can be anything from one byte to "big" - that is, the size is specified using <span class="nctnt ncbi-type">size\_t</span> and the practical size limit is the lesser of available storage and organizational policy.
+-   **NetCache** stores data in blobs.
+There are no constraints on the format, and the size can be anything from one byte to "big" - that is, the size is specified using `size_t` and the practical size limit is the lesser of available storage and organizational policy.

 -   Blob identification is usually associated with a unique purpose.

-    -   With <span class="nctnt ncbi-class">CNetCacheAPI</span>, a blob is uniquely identified by a key that is generated by <span class="nctnt ncbi-app">NetCache</span> and returned to the calling code.
+    -   With `CNetCacheAPI`, a blob is uniquely identified by a key that is generated by **NetCache** and returned to the calling code.
 Thus, the calling code can limit use of the blob to a given purpose.
-For example, data can be passed from one instance of a CGI to the next by storing the data in a <span class="nctnt ncbi-app">NetCache</span> blob and passing the key via cookie.
+For example, data can be passed from one instance of a CGI to the next by storing the data in a **NetCache** blob and passing the key via cookie.

-    -   With <span class="nctnt ncbi-class">CNetICacheClient</span>, blobs are identified by the combination { key, version, subkey, cache name }, which isn't guaranteed to be unique.
+    -   With `CNetICacheClient`, blobs are identified by the combination { key, version, subkey, cache name }, which isn't guaranteed to be unique.
 It is possible that two programs could choose the same combination and one program could change or delete the data stored by the other.

--   With <span class="nctnt ncbi-class">CNetICacheClient</span>, the cache name can be specified in the registry and is essentially a convenient way of simulating namespaces.
+-   With `CNetICacheClient`, the cache name can be specified in the registry and is essentially a convenient way of simulating namespaces.

 -   When new data is written using a key that corresponds to existing data: